tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Protection

-(Melee weapon – recharge 6+)
+Melee weapon

-When you make a basic attack with this weapon, gain a +4 bonus to all defenses until the end of your next turn (champion: +5; epic: +6).
+_Recharge 6+:_ When you make a basic attack with this weapon, gain a +4 bonus to all defenses until the end of your next turn (champion: +5; epic: +6).

 **Quirk:** Has urges to watch over the helpless or innocent.